ruthgrace/ruth_unifrac_workshop/README.md

  * names(myDataFrame) will show you what the column and row names are, so you can make sure it makes sense
  * summary(myVector) will show you where the minimum, maximum, median, mean, and first and 3rd quartile of your data are.

+If you're really super stuck, make an issue on GitHub (Issues tab > New Issue).
+Good luck!